 But the coronavirus changed that.

-“People were reluctant to do senior pictures,” she said.
+“People were reluctant to do senior pictures,” .
 “I have a boutique section with things you can’t find everywhere.
 We’ll get people who need that special outfit.
 We dress for all sorts of events – masquerades, holiday parties.
 We get a lot of winter formals, junior high May dances.”

 Miller said she was distraught until Jadwin listened to her concerns and told her help could be on the way through the CARES Act.